JBraunsmaJr/LocalizationProject/Readme.md

 }
 ```

-This source generator relies on `AdditionalFiles`, so you'll need to add the following item group to your csproj
+This source generator relies on `AdditionalFiles`, use one of the 3 methods below to complete setup.

 **Method 1**